awsdocs/amazon-sagemaker-developer-guide/doc_source/howitworks-create-ws.md

 1. When the status of the notebook instance is `InService`, in the console, the notebook instance is ready to use\.
 Choose **Open Jupyter** next to the notebook name to open the classic Jupyter dashboard\.

     You can choose **Open JupyterLab** to open the JupyterLab dashboard\.
 The dashboard provides access to your notebook instance and sample Amazon SageMaker notebooks that contain complete code walkthroughs\.
 These walkthroughs show how to use Amazon SageMaker to perform common machine learning tasks\.
-For more information, see [Use Example Notebooks](howitworks-nbexamples.md)\.
+For more information, see [Example Notebooks](howitworks-nbexamples.md)\.
 For more information, see [Access Notebook Instances](howitworks-access-ws.md)\.

    For more information about Jupyter notebooks, see [The Jupyter notebook](https://jupyter-notebook.readthedocs.io/en/stable/)\.